Bunga Bunga Covent Garden | An Italian Temple to Excess

 Only back then he was Italian.
 And named Silvio Berlusconi.
 And he inspired the term ‘bunga bunga’ to refer to a debauched, wild party.
 Which inspired a couple of Londoners to open Bunga Bunga in Battersea.
 Which inspired a lot more Londoners to go there in droves…

-…hence that fact that there’s a second, bigger, better, crazier venue in Covent Garden.
+…hence that fact that many years on they’ve moved to a bigger, better, crazier venue in Covent Garden.
 Based in Drury Lane, this huge space is separated into two main areas.
 Starting with the more sedate of the two:

 Okay, here goes.

 You’ll enter via a huge industrial meat locker, complete with blast chiller, hanging carcasses, and a butcher who you’ll have to negotiate with to pass through the room.
 After that, you’ll be greeted by a slick gangster who’ll lead you down a magnificent marble staircase with a grand chandelier and into the venue, where you’ll find…

 1) A central stage which somehow turns into one of the best karaoke bars in London after a few martinis – and plays host to an eclectic mixture of tongue-in-cheek acts each night, including musical performers, actors, and dancers.